 For all the above reasons Members made recommendations as to any gestational limits if any which should apply.

-The Chair, the Honourable Mary Laffoy, laid her Report on this topic before the Houses of the Oireacthas on 29 June 2017.
-To view the Final Report and Recommendations please click here.
+In accordance with the Resolution of the Houses of the Oireachtas approving establishment of the Assembly, the Chair, the Honourable Mary Laffoy, laid her Final Report and Recommendations on this topic before the Houses of the Oireachtas on 29 June 2017.
+It was also published on the website on the same day and is available to read here.

 A letter sent by the Chair to Senator Catherine Noone, Chair of the Joint Committee on the Eighth Amendment of the Constitution, clarifying the Assembly's exact recommendation in respect of Reason 13 on Ballot 4B is available to view here.
 Senator Noone read the clarification into the record at the Committee's public meeting on 11 October 2017.